 The WISE will provide two formal written assessments, or report cards, in Grades 1-9, which are distributed twice per year.
 Both reports are written and informed by the Class Teacher and subject teachers.
-At the end of January, a Skills Assessment report card will be shared, and at the end of June, a comprehensive Year-End Report will be sent home.
-The Year-End Reports typically will be emailed to you at the address you have given to the Office a week after the end of the school year.
-Be sure to inform the Office of any changes so that you receive this important document.
+At the end of January, a Skills Assessment report card will be shared, and at the end of June, a comprehensive Year-End

+Report will be sent home via email.
+Be sure to inform the Office of any changes to your email account(s) so that parent(s)/guardian(s) receive this important document.

 Kindergarten students receive a formal report card only once a year in the form of the Year-End Report.